 The stern of a boat offers a better enclosure to keep its occupants secure in the event of rough water and high winds.
 This area of the vessel is a particularly good option for small children.

-Now It Is Time To Enjoy The Stern Section Of A Boat
+Now It Is Time To Enjoy The Transom Section Of A Boat

 The stern of a boat is highly versatile and can be used for many different things.
 Whether you’re fishing, lounging, sightseeing, or just trying to get from point A to point B, utilize the space in the back of the vessel.
 For the utmost comfort and safety when the craft is in operation, use the stern of the boat.